 Jigme Lodro Rinpoche has been teaching regularly at the Awam Tibetan Buddhist Institute since 2011 at the request of Khenchen Lama.

-Khenpo Drimed Dawa (Khenpo Dean or Dr. Pielstick) is an ordained lay practitioner and was named President of the Awam Tibetan Buddhist Institute (then Dharmakirti College) on Losar, 2007 and conferred the title of “Khenpo” by HH Khenchen Lama Rinpoche on Losar, 2009.
+Yogi Khenpo Drimed Dawa (Khenpo Dean or Dr. Pielstick) is an ordained lay practitioner and was named President of the Awam Tibetan Buddhist Institute (then Dharmakirti College) on Losar, 2007 and conferred the title of “Khenpo”* by HH Khenchen Lama Rinpoche on Losar, 2009.
 He has also studied with HE Jigme Lodro Rinpoche, HE Garchen Rinpoche, Ven.
 Sang-Ngak Rinpoche, Ven.
 Traga Rinpoche, Ven.
 Gyalpo Rinpoche, Ven.
 Ontul Rinpoche, Yogi Lama Gursam and numerous others.
-He has received empowerments and teachings from HH the Dalai Lama, HH Chetsang Rinpoche, HH Sakya Trizin, and studied the teachings of Thich Nhat Hanh, along with many other contemporary and historical figures.
+He has received empowerments and teachings from HH the Dalai Lama, HH Chetsang Rinpoche, HH Sakya Trizin, along with many other contemporary and historical figures.
 His primary practice is Dzogchen and he has a particular affinity for the Dzogchen teachings of Longchen Rabjam, Jigme Lingpa and Mipham Rinpoche, as well as the core foundations in "Pre-sectarian Buddhism".

 Dr. Pielstick is also a Professor Emeritus of management and leadership from Northern Arizona University in Tucson.
-He was the author of three editions of Authentic Leading: Where the Blue Sky Hits the Road and has extensive professional and college administrative experience in addition to classroom instruction.
+He was the author of three editions of Authentic Leading: Where the Blue Sky Hits the Road and professional journals.
+He also has extensive professional and college administrative experience in addition to classroom instruction.
 His publications on leadership are frequently cited by other scholars and students.